 Technology companies like Boxever work with Enterprise Ireland to help extend their global reach.

-Máire Walsh, senior vice president of digital technologies at Enterprise Ireland, who is based in Silicon Valley, sees growth in travel technology that can anticipate and satisfy individual needs and keep up with changes in customer behavior.
+Máire Walsh, senior vice president of digital technologies at Enterprise Ireland, who is based in Silicon Valley, sees growth in travel technology that can anticipate and satisfy individual needs and keep up with changes in customer behaviour.

 “Companies that will become dominant will be leaders in putting the customer first.
 They are really going to push the industry forward as competition will continue to intensify,” she says.